fastruby/blog/_posts/2020-10-19-how-we-estimate-rails-application-size.md

 author: "etagwerker"
 ---

-When inheriting a project, it is useful to understand how big and complex the application really is.
+When inheriting a project or starting an upgrade, it is useful to understand how big and complex the application really is.
 So, what is a good way to understand whether a Rails application is tiny, medium, or huge?